-Road to Charlotte: Path to Winning the Atlantic Division
+Road to Charlotte: Path to winning the Atlantic Division

-The race for the Atlantic Division is still a three team race but the path’s are much clearer after Wake Forest defeated N.C.
-State.
-There are still path’s for Clemson to make it back to Charlotte but they will certainly need some help along the way to try to extend their dominance of the ACC.
+The race for the Atlantic Division is still a three team race but the path’s are much clearer going into the final week of the regular season.
+There are still path’s for Clemson to make it back to Charlotte but they will need some help from North Carolina and Boston College to extend their dominance of the ACC.

 Each week, we will take a look at where things stand in the Atlantic Division as teams battle to make the ACC Championship Game.